lmullen/academic-article-latex/README.markdown

 1. Put `academic-article.cls` in your local texmf folder.
 2. Run `texhash` on that folder.

+### Creating Your Document ###

+Your document must be compiled with `xelatex`.
+The basic command that you will enter at the command prompt is this:

+		$ xelatex my-document.tex

 ### Options ###

 Since the class extends the default LaTeX article class, you can use the standard set of options (e.g., page size, font size).